Water shutoffs in sharp focus amid coronavirus outbreak

 “In this pandemic, it’s the people who are living on the margins of society and the poorest of our society that’s being the most adversely impacted,” Bouier said.

 Michigan has the sixth-highest number of coronavirus cases in the country, according to Johns Hopkins University’s data tracking of the disease.
-The state has reported 2,856 and 60 deaths so far.
-Detroit leads Michigan with 919 cases and 22 deaths, according to the city’s health department.
+The state has reported 3,657 cases and 92 deaths as of Friday afternoon.
+Detroit leads Michigan with 1,075 cases and 23 deaths.

 We the People of Detroit co-founder Monica Lewis-Patrick said her organization, which has campaigned for years to end shutoffs, has struggled to find bottled water to deliver to families without service because supplies are being hoarded.